sc2de/OBS2Discord/README.md

 # OBS2Discord
-Pythonscript to send a POST request to a webhook URL
+Pythonscript to send a POST request to a webhook URL on OBS action "start streaming"